 - Lightly flour a board that is approximately 24-inches square.
 Using a rolling pin, roll out the dough very thin.
 It should stretch to cover the board.
 Using your hands, rub the vegetable shortening on the top of the dough.

 - Roll up the dough as if you are making a jellyroll.
 Cut into rounds about 1-inch thick.
 (It should make approximately 18 rounds.)
 Transfer rounds to a plate.

 - Lightly flour the cutting board again.
 Roll each piece of dough into a long coil or rope, using your hands.
 Then, roll up each of the coils like a snail shell, making the traditional shape of the ensaimadas.

 - Cover cookie sheets or a baking stone with parchment paper.
-Place ensaimades on the parchment paper leaving lots of space between them because they will expand.
-Allow to rise until they have doubled in size, preferably overnight.
+Place ensaimadas on the parchment paper leaving lots of space between them because they will expand.
+Allow rising until they have doubled in size, preferably overnight.
 The overnight rising time allows further fermentation to occur, adding flavor and size.
 In fact, the ensaimadas may triple in size.

 - Heat your oven to 350 F / 180 C. Bake for 12 to 15 minutes on the center rack, until browned on top.
 Allow to cool for 10 to 15 minutes, then sprinkle with powdered sugar and enjoy!